JohnFawkes/AURA/docs/installation/docker-compose.md

     docker login ghcr.io
 ```

-4. **Create a `config.yml` File**: Before running the application, create a `config.yml` file in the `/config` directory of your Docker container.
-You can use the [config.yml.sample](https://raw.githubusercontent.com/mediux-team/aura/master/config.yml.sample) as a template.

-5. **Run the Application**: Use Docker Compose to build and run the application:
+4. **Run the Application**: Use Docker Compose to build and run the application:

     ```bash
     docker-compose up --build